Spring is a busy season for planting and sowing, busy as in “buzzy” since bees and insects have joined the show in the vegetable patch!

 March is the best time to clean the vegetable patch up.
 Spade to break the soil up and eliminate weeds, add organic fertilizer to enrich the soil.

-Now is also the time to hoe and run the cultivator along the growing beds to upend the crust that might have formed over the winter.
+Now is also the time to hoe and run the cultivator along the growing beds.
+The goal is to upend the crust that might have formed over the winter.
 Prime vegetables can be sown under a cold frame, in a greenhouse, in plastic growing tunnels or other devices to ensure a decent amount of shelter.
 Carrot, radish, cabbage, onion, green pea, etc., will be ready for harvest as early as May!

 In April, the soil warms up and risks of freezing have subsided.
 You may sow directly in the ground your nasturtiums, ipomoea, lupines and nigella to decorate the vegetable patch and attract beneficial insects.